bizouarn/Status-bot/README.md

 > ```

 > ### 2# Change the code
-> If you need tu modify status by hour or day in week
+> If you need
+> Modify status by hour or day in week

 > ### 3# Start-it
 > ```